-I know some people are afraid to budget as if it restricts them from enjoying their hard-earned money.
+I know some people are afraid to budget, feeling that it restricts them from enjoying their hard-earned money.
 But for me, it’s all about the mindset.
-It doesn’t matter if you earn less or make a six-figure salary.
+It doesn’t matter if you earn minimum wage or make a six-figure salary.
 You’ll most likely fail at saving if you don’t know how to budget.

 You can grow your cash savings if you make room for it.
 Prioritize your savings first before your expenses and make it non-negotiable.

 It takes a good amount of self-control and discipline to stick to your budget.
-But over time, you get better at it, and saving would just come naturally to you.
+But over time, you get better at it, and saving will eventually come naturally to you.

 I know that saving $100k was a huge goal for me and that I would eventually lose motivation before hitting that goal.
 So, I broke my big goal into smaller goals of $35,000 a year.
 I also broke that into quarterly goals of $8,750.

-You can use money-saving trackers to help you stay on track your goals and motivated throughout this money-saving challenge.
+You can use money-saving trackers to help you track your goals and stay motivated throughout this money-saving challenge.
 I have all sorts of money-saving trackers at my Etsy shop here.

-Another step you should definitely do if you want to save $100k dollars is to contribute to your retirement savings.
-This is important regardless if you want an early retirement or not.
-You just want to start saving for retirement early to build a solid nest egg in your golden years.
+Another step you should definitely take if you want to save $100k is to contribute to your retirement savings.
+This is important regardless of whether you want an early retirement or not.
+You need to start saving for retirement as early as possible to build a solid nest egg for your golden years.

 If your employer offers to contribute to your 401K retirement savings, take advantage of it.
-I wish I have that benefit because it’s free money that you can save towards your retirement.
-You could save more money if you max out or contribute as much money as possible.
+I wish I had that benefit because it’s free money that you can save towards your retirement.
+You can save more money if you max out or contribute as much money as possible.

 You can do the DIY route of contributing to retirement if you are not employed.
 Your two best options are the Traditional IRA and Roth IRA.

-Traditional IRA allows you to invest money into retirement.
-These are tax deductible, but you are taxed when you withdraw the funds at age 59.5.
+The traditional IRA allows you to invest money into retirement.
+These are tax deductible, but you aren’t taxed until you withdraw the funds at age 59.5 or later.